CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-4.md

     ![](../images/ex4-task2-9.png)

 1. Click on the **Execute cell** button for the next code cell.
+Here, we are getting results by using the threads created in previous steps.

     ![](../images/ex4-task2-10.png)

 1. When the cell executes successfully, output will be expected as below.
+Also, an image is created that have graph along with output results.

     ![](../images/ex4-task2-11.png)

     ![](../images/ex4-task2-12.png)

 1. Click on the **Execute cell** button for the next code cell.
+We are deleting the agent, uploaded file and csv file created for this task.

     ![](../images/ex4-task2-13.png)